kienbd/runnerFinder/README.md

 # Introduction

-An Angular 2 apps to find runner.
+An Angular 2 app to find runner profile.

 `RunnerFinder` provides the following features: